what's in this week's box?

 Recipe ideas:

-Rhubarb: A tangy vegetable often used like a fruit in traditional desserts.
+Rhubarb: (One of my favorite harvests of the year with a short growing season in early spring!)
+A tangy vegetable often used like a fruit in traditional desserts.
 Stew it down with honey or maple syrup, lemon, and a pinch of salt for a rhubarb compote to top yogurt or sourdough toast.
 Or try a classic rhubarb crisp with oats and butter, savory chutneys paired with meat, or a classic rhubarb and strawberry pie that your great great grandmother likely made!

 Rhubarb compote recipe